Gymnastics Australia

 Gymnastics Australia (GA) is the governing body for the sport of gymnastics in Australia.

 History

 Gymnastics in Australia is thought to have originated in the early 20th century by eastern European immigrants.
-It wasn't until after World War I when Australia was in the Great Depression that people started turning to organisations like the YWCA for support.
-From these community-based groups, the sport started to flourish.
-Around the same time, gymnastics was included in the school curriculum at Geelong Grammar, Wesley College and Carey Grammar.
+It wasn't until after World War I, when Australia was in the Great Depression, that people started turning to organisations like the YWCA for support.
+From these community-based groups, the sport began to flourish.
+Around the same time, gymnastics was included in the Geelong Grammar, Wesley College and Carey Grammar school curriculum.
 Australians participated in the sport for the first time at an Olympic Games at the Melbourne Games in Melbourne.